-Remove the oil reservoir cap/dipstick and then pour in the manufacturer-recommended type and amount of engine oil specified.
-After filling the reservoir with oil, let it sit for a few minutes and then check the oil level with the dipstick, wiping the dipstick clean with a rag with each check.
+Remove the oil reservoir cap/dipstick and then pour in the type and amount of engine oil recommended by the manufacturer.
+After filling the reservoir with oil, let it sit for a few minutes.
+Then, check the oil level with the dipstick, wiping the dipstick clean with a rag, after each check.
 Add more oil if necessary.
 Hopefully, you won’t have too much oil now, but if you do, you will need to drain the reservoir again.
 Too much oil can be as bad as too little.

 Step 4: Store it Properly for Winter

 Before you give your lawn mower the season off, remove its fuel by running the mower until it runs out of gas and the motor stops.
-Don’t just dump the fuel out.
+Don’t just dump out the fuel.
 Change the oil and remove the spark plugs.
 Change the spark plugs if necessary and then reinstall the spark plug without connecting the ignition cable.